Statistical inference of random graphs with a surrogate likelihood function: Introduction

 Despite the success of the one-step estimator, a central question regarding likelihood-based inference for random dot product graphs remains open: What is the behavior of the frequentist maximum likelihood estimator?
 Also, a related question is: What is the behavior of the Bayes estimator?
 Efforts attempting to address these two questions aim to gain deeper insight into the likelihood-based inference for random dot product graphs from the frequentist and the Bayesian perspective, respectively.
 These two questions are also closely related through the Bernstein--von Mises phenomenon (see, for example, Section 10.2 in \citealp{van2000asymptotic}).
 Here, the major technical barrier is the complicated structure of the parameter space for the latent positions.
 In this paper, we partially answer the aforementioned two questions by resorting to a cleverly-designed surrogate likelihood function that simplifies the parameter space enormously.
 Our work features the following novel contributions: Firstly, the surrogate likelihood function has a separable structure, is log-concave, and the associated parameter space for the latent positions is a convex relaxation of the original latent space.
 These features greatly facilitate both the theoretical analyses and the related practical computations.
-Secondly, we establish the existence, uniqueness, and the asymptotic efficiency of the frequentist maximum surrogate likelihood estimator under the minimal sparsity condition.
+Secondly, we establish the existence, uniqueness, and asymptotic efficiency of the frequentist maximum surrogate likelihood estimator under the minimal sparsity condition.
 In particular, similar to the one-step estimator, the maximum surrogate likelihood estimator improves upon the baseline spectral estimators with a smaller sum of squared errors.
+Furthermore, we have rigorously derived the second-order bias formulae of the maximum surrogate likelihood estimator and the one-step estimator, thereby providing insight into why the former typically outperforms the latter in certain finite sample problems.
 Thirdly, we design a computationally efficient stochastic gradient descent algorithm for the maximum surrogate likelihood estimator with adaptive step sizes.
 Fourthly, regarding the Bayes procedure, we establish the Bernstein--von Mises theorem for the posterior distribution with the surrogate likelihood function and show that the resulting credible sets have the correct frequentist coverage probabilities.

 The remaining part of the article is structured as follows.
 In Section \ref{section:background-SL}, we review the background of random dot product graphs and introduce the surrogate likelihood function.
 Section \ref{sec:MSLE} elaborates on the theoretical properties and the computational algorithm of the maximum surrogate likelihood estimation.
 In Section \ref{sec:Bayesian_Estimation_Surrogate_Likelihood}, we establish the large sample properties of the Bayes procedure with the surrogate likelihood function.
 Section \ref{section:numerical} demonstrates the empirical performance of the proposed methods through simulation examples and the analysis of a real-world Wikipedia network dataset.
 We conclude the paper with a discussion in Section \ref{section:last}.